vernuntii/vernuntii/README.md

 Use [MSBuild Integration](#msbuild-package) when

-- You are libary author and
+- You are libary author
+- You just need to give your projects and their resulting packages a version
 - You do not need to coordinate the versioning "from above" like Nuke, Cake or any continous integration platform

 #### Scenario #2